Anjelica Anyango Young (She/Her)

 Student, Columbia University

 Hi!
 I’m Kamtoya Okeke (she/her).
-I’m a sophomore at Columbia University planning to study Cognitive Science and Creative Writing.
+I’m a sophomore at Columbia University planning to study Cognitive Science, focusing on Economics and Human Behaviour.
 My research is focused on destruction myths, stories which depict the end of the world, and I explore how these myths reflect societal values and fears, as well as how they showcase the power of storytelling.
 Feel free to reach out if you're interested in literature research and/or narrative forms, or just want to chat!

 Nuna Endale